iristap/FastAPI-Next.js/README.md

 - YouTube: "FastAPI + Next.js Authentication Tutorial" — https://www.youtube.com/watch?v=g566eI2EmeY

-License

-This repository is provided as-is.
-Adjust licensing to match your needs.# FastAPI + Next.js Starter

 This repository contains a small starter project that pairs a FastAPI backend with a Next.js frontend.

 Features